saf-dmitry/taskpaper-mode/README.md

  - `last Jan 2 14:25 -1w`
  - `this month 8:00 + 2 Fri`

-Note: Relative dates like `next Monday` should always be given as the _very first_ part of the time string.
+Relative dates like `next Monday` should always be given as the _very first_ part of the time string.
 Duration offsets should always be given as the _very last_ part of the time string.

 ## Hyperlinks and Inline Images